 How to freeze breast milk

 As you start to build up a stash, you’ll need to claim some real estate in the freezer for breast milk storage.
-So how long can you store breast milk in the freezer?
-A long time, but exactly how long depends on what type of freezer you own.
-According to CDC guidelines, breast milk can only be stored in the freezer compartment of a refrigerator for up to two weeks.
-However, in a freezer with a separate door, properly stored breast milk will keep for three to six months.
-That breast milk storage time doubles if you’re storing breast milk in a stand-alone deep freezer.
+Especially if you don’t think you’ll use your freshly pumped breast milk within four days, freezing breast milk is a smart way to better preserve the nutrients.
+So how long does breast milk last in the freezer?
+According to CDC guidelines, breast milk can be stored in the freezer for up to a maximum of 12 months, although it’s best to use the milk within 6 months.
 Here are some important tips for freezing breast milk to ensure it stays safe for baby:

 • Store milk in small batches and label it clearly.
 Just like any food, once breast milk is thawed, it can’t be refrozen.
 To avoid wasting unused milk, store milk in small batches of 2 to 4 ounces and label with the date.
 It’s easy to heat up more milk if baby is still hungry, but keep in mind that if baby only drinks part of a bottle of thawed milk, you can only store the remaining milk for about an hour or two in the fridge before discarding, and it should never be rewarmed.